MaddyGuthridge/concussion/README.md

 ## Unimplemented features

-* Currently all stdout goes directly to stdout, and it cannot be redirected.
+* Currently all stderr goes directly to this process's stderr, and it cannot be redirected.
 Maybe I'll implement this at some point.